 Accessory items needed are a watch with a second hand; ball-point pens with blue, black, red, and green ink; bandage scissors; and a stethoscope.
 The only jewelry that may be worn with the uniform is a watch, a wedding band, small earrings for pierced ears, and pins designating professional organizations.
 The uniform for M.S.N. students varies by specialty.
 The faculty designates appropriate professional apparel for students taking specialty nursing courses.
 A student identification badge is always worn when the student is in a clinical area.

-Students in uniform are expected to be well groomed at all times.

-Academic Standards: Bridge Students

-Class Standing

-Students admitted to the Bridge program are considered Bridge students while enrolled in 200-level nursing courses.

-Grading System

-All work is graded by letters, interpreted as follows:

-A+, A, A

-B+, B, B

-C+, C, C

-D+, D, D

-F

-W

-4.0 quality points per semester hour

-3.0 quality points per semester hour

-2.0 quality points per semester hour

-1.0 quality points per semester hour

-0.0 quality points per semester hour

-Withdrawal

-Plus and minus points are not calculated into the grade point average in the School of Nursing.
-It should be noted that D is not considered a passing grade in any nursing course.
-All D and F grades are counted in the computation of quality point ratios, unless the student repeats the course and earns a passing grade.

 M: Missing a final examination.
-The designation M will be given to a student absent from the final examination who has communicated with the instructor about the absence in advance.
-The grade F will be given if the student could not have passed the course even by passing the final examination or if the instructor was not notified.
+The designation M is given to a student absent from the final examination who has communicated with the instructor about the absence in advance.
+The grade F is given if the student could not have passed the course even by passing the final examination or if the instructor was not notified.
 The final examination must be taken at a time designated by the instructor.
-The grade M must be removed in the next semester or the grade will automatically be converted to F.
+The grade M must be removed in the next semester or the grade will automatically be converted to F. I: Incomplete.

-I: Incomplete.
 Students for whom an extension has been authorized receive the grade I, which stands until the work has been made up.
 The course coordinator or instructor who authorizes the extension confers with the student to establish a final time limit for completion of the missing work.
 Copies of the agreement are given to the student, the instructor, and the registrar of the School of Nursing.
-The grade I must be removed in the next semester or the grade will automatically be converted to F.

-Essays, book reviews, papers, laboratory reports, etc., must be turned in no later than the last day a particular class meets or earlier if so specified by the instructor.
+The grade I must be removed in the next semester or the grade will automatically be converted to F. Essays, book reviews, papers, laboratory reports, etc., must be turned in no later than the last day a particular class meets or earlier if so specified by the instructor.
 The grade for work not done in compliance with this schedule is zero unless an extension has been granted.
 The student must present a petition for an extension to the course coordinator or instructor at least a day before the work is due, and the petition must be endorsed by the instructor.

-Repeat Courses

-Students enrolled in the generalist nursing component of the Bridge program may repeat any course creditable toward the degree, with the following exceptions:

-1. A course taken in the School of Nursing may not be repeated outside the school for credit toward the degree.
+Repeat Courses Students enrolled in the generalist nursing component of the Bridge program may repeat any course creditable toward the degree, with the following exceptions: 1.
+A course taken in the School of Nursing may not be repeated outside the school for credit toward the degree.